 Recovery can be different for each patient.
 The donor is usually hospitalized for three-to-five days.
 Donors typically return to work four weeks after the surgery.
 All heavy lifting and strenuous activity should be avoided for about four weeks.

-Becoming an organ donor
+Becoming an Organ Donor

 Transplantation would be impossible without the generous gift of life given by organ donors each day.
 There remains a tremendous shortage of organs as thousands of people wait – and die – on the list for a possible transplant.
-One donor can save the lives of up to 9 people.
+One donor can save the lives of up to nine people.
 To learn more about organ donation and becoming a donor in Louisiana, please refer to the following links: